exakat/exakat/docs/Rules.rst

    ?>

-This optimisation is not always possible : for example, some SQL queries may not be prepared, like 'DROP TABLE', or 'DESC'.
-'UPDATE' commands often update one row at a time, and grouping such queries may be counter-productive or unsafe.
+This optimisation is not always possible : for example, some SQL queries may not be prepared, like ``DROP TABLE`` or ``DESC``. ``UPDATE`` commands often update one row at a time, and grouping such queries may be counter-productive or unsafe.

 +------------+--------------------------+
 | Short name | Structures/QueriesInLoop |